OpenDSA/OpenDSA/RST/source/BubbleSort.rst

      <p class="jsavoutput jsavline" readonly="readonly"></p>
    </div>

-Bubblesort continues in this way until the entire array is sorted.
+Bubble Sort continues in this way until the entire array is sorted.
 The following visualization puts it all together.

 .. avembed:: AV/Sorting/bubblesort-av.html